 To complete the process absolutely, an 'optional extra' is to enrol (register) your deed poll in the Central Office of the Supreme Court.

 To complete this process, details must also be published in the London Gazette - the official daily record of important legal events.

 However, it is not necessary to enrol a deed poll.
 Because enrolling adds to the cost, few people go to the extent of enrollment.

 Who to advise after changing your name

-In the Net Lawman pack Change Name by Deed Poll, we provide a list of institutions to which you should consider sending a copy of your change of name deed.
+In the Net Lawman deed poll template, we provide a list of institutions to which you should consider sending a copy of your deed.